 If you head north of the border, remember that British Pounds are used in Northern Ireland.

-Dublin’s enormous Generator Hostel is one of the best places to stay in the Irish capital with budget beds, good conditions and a lively and pretty cheap bar that is nice for meeting other travellers.
+Dublin’s enormous Generator Hostel is one of the best places to stay in the Irish capital with budget bed and good conditions.
+It also has a lively and pretty cheap bar that is nice for meeting other travellers.